diantahoc/AniWrap/README.md

 Reading features:
 - Catalog fetching.
-- Thread fetching
+- Thread fetching.
 - Pages (index) fetching.

-Please note that the writing features are not official, so thay migt not work in case someting in the site is changed.
+Please note that the writing features are not official, so they might not work in case something in the site is changed.

 Read API
 --------